google/go-containerregistry/cmd/crane/doc/crane_delete.md

 ## crane delete

-Delete an image reference from its registry
+Deletes image references from their registries

 ### Synopsis

-Delete an image reference from its registry
+Deletes image references from their registries

 ```
 crane delete IMAGE [flags]